iterative/dvc.org/content/blog/2022-05-06-CML-runners-saving-models-2.md

 description:
   Use CML to automatically retrain a model on a provisioned AWS EC2 instance and export the model to a DVC remote storage on Google Drive.
-descriptionLong: |
+descriptionLong: >
   We can use CML to automatically retrain models whenever data, model code, or parameters change.
 In this guide we show how to create a pipeline that provisions an AWS EC2 instance to retrain a model and save the output on a regular basis.
 In this part 2 we cover how to export the model to a DVC remote on Google Drive.
 picture: 2022-05-06/saving-models-2-cover.jpeg
-# pictureComment: Some _Comment_ (supports _basic_ [Markdown](link))
 author: rob_dewit
 commentsUrl: https://discuss.dvc.org/t/training-and-saving-models-with-cml-on-a-self-hosted-aws-ec2-runner/1155
 tags: